theochem/horton/doc/user_ap1rog.rst

     4. Determination of AP1roG natural orbitals and occupation numbers (see :ref:`responsedms` and :ref:`natorb`)
     5. Calculation of the exact orbital Hessian (see :ref:`exacthessian`).
 Note that the orbital optimizer uses only a diagonal Hessian.
 The exact orbital Hessian can only be evaluated in combination with the ``DenseLinalgFactory``.

 The AP1roG wave function and its response density matrices can then be used for post-processing.
-This version of Horton offers:
+This version of HORTON offers:

     1. A posteriori addition of dynamic electron correlation using the perturbation module (see :ref:`pta` and :ref:`ptb` for documentation)
     2. Analysis of orbital correlations in the AP1roG wave function using the orbital entanglement module (see :ref:`orbital_entanglementseniorityzero` for documentation)